 JCB’s Hydraulic Business Unit Sees Efficiency Benefit Of MasterMover Pedestrian Tugs

-The tugs will eliminate manual handling of stillages that contain cylinders and rods up to 3.5 metres in length bringing with it leaner logistics and better utilisation of manpower to the unit.
-The Hydraulic Business Unit has recently undergone a £4 million investment to support its manufacturing processes.
+The tugs will eliminate manual handling of stillages that contain cylinders and rods up to 11.5 ft. in length bringing with it leaner logistics and better utilization of manpower to the unit.
+The Hydraulic Business Unit has recently undergone a $4 million investment to support its manufacturing processes.

 JCB is a long-term customer of MasterMover, and JCB’s Martin Brindley had seen them used in another department.
-As a result, he trialled two machines and asked the operators to give constructive feedback.
+As a result, he trialed two machines and asked the operators to give constructive feedback.

 “The engineering innovation of the tugs, which use traction to distribute weight to the machine, is ingenious and means that a single pedestrian operator can move a stillage,” he explains.

-MasterMover recommended the use of the market-leading MasterTug MT5/400, which can move up to four tonnes on castors.
+MasterMover recommended the use of the market-leading MasterTug, which can move up to 44,000 lbs. on castors.
 JCB purchased four models for use across the business unit, including the production line for its biggest boom rams.

-JCB has been particularly impressed by the ability of the MasterTug to connect to a stillage at 90 degrees, enabling it to be used for transporting 3.5 metre boom rams.
+JCB has been particularly impressed by the ability of the MasterTug to connect to a stillage at 90 degrees, enabling it to be used for transporting 11.5 ft. boom rams.